New British comedy TV series from 2020: BBC, Channel 4, Sky, Dave, Amazon, Netflix

-The next year in British TV comedy brings us Ben Wheatley’s dark, satirical take on generation inequality, Alan Partridge’s unique perspective on British history, Maisie Williams as a kickass survivalist in a pickle, and a new parenting comedy from the hugely talented Simon Blackwell and Chris Addison starring Martin Freeman.
+2020 in British TV comedy brought us Maisie Williams as a kickass survivalist in a pickle, and a new parenting comedy from the hugely talented Simon Blackwell and Chris Addison starring Martin Freeman.

-To add to that, there’s also a fresh batch of comedians playing exaggerated versions of themselves in self-penned sitcoms, including Katherine Ryan, Mae Martin, Sara Pascoe, Kayleigh Llewellyn, Lucy Beaumont and Jon Richardson.
+To add to that, there was also a fresh batch of comedians playing exaggerated versions of themselves in self-penned sitcoms, including Katherine Ryan, Mae Martin, Sara Pascoe, Kayleigh Llewellyn, Lucy Beaumont and Jon Richardson.

 Here’s the skinny on all those new shows and more.
-We’ll keep this list updated as new commissions, broadcast details, casting news and release dates arrive.
-Here’s what arrived in 2019, and here are the new British TV dramas on their way this year.
+Here’s what arrived in 2019, and here are the new British TV dramas that arrived in 2020.

-After their excellent 2014 relationship comedy Trying Again, Chris Addison and Simon Blackwell (Veep, The Thick Of It) have teamed up on a new series, this time about the trials of parenthood.
-Martin Freeman and Daisy Haggard (see Back To Life, above) will play parents in this ten-part half-hour comedy, a co-production between Sky in the UK and FX in the US.
+After their excellent 2014 relationship comedy Trying Again, Chris Addison and Simon Blackwell (Veep, The Thick Of It) teamed up on a new series, this time about the trials of parenthood.
+Martin Freeman and Daisy Haggard played parents in this ten-part half-hour comedy, a co-production between Sky in the UK and FX in the US.
 Watch the first trailer here.

-The latest Comedy Playhouse commission for BBC One is Bumps, by Psychobitches and Tracey Ullman’s Show writer-actor Lucy Montgomery (pictured) and The Life Of Rock With Brian Pern‘s Rhys Thomas.
+A Comedy Playhouse commission for BBC One, Bumps comes from Psychobitches and Tracey Ullman’s Show writer-actor Lucy Montgomery (pictured) and The Life Of Rock With Brian Pern‘s Rhys Thomas.
 The half-hour pilot is a modern family comedy that centres on Amanda Redman’s character Anita, a divorcee in her sixties with two grown-up kids, who decides to have a third baby with the help of an egg and sperm donor.
 Playing Anita’s daughter Joanne is Lisa McGrillis (behind the brilliantly dim and tactless but very sweet Kelly on Mum), who discovers she’s pregnant at the same time as her mother.

-Stand-up Mae Martin has co-written an autobiographically inspired six-episode series with Joe Hampson, which formerly went by the working title Mae And George and is now called Feel Good.
-It’s coming to E4 in the UK and Netflix around the world, and follows Martin’s life as a comedian and recovering addict, and the complications of her new relationship with girlfriend George.
-Friends’ Lisa Kudrow is attached to star.
+Stand-up Mae Martin co-wrote her autobiographically inspired six-episode series with Joe Hampson, which formerly went by the working title Mae and George and is now called Feel Good.
+It aired on E4 in the UK and Netflix around the world, and follows Martin’s life as a comedian and recovering addict, and the complications of her new relationship with girlfriend George.
+Friends’ Lisa Kudrow guest stars.
+A second series is on the way.

 In My Skin